HTML Lang Attribute Checker

 HTML Lang Attribute Checker: FAQ

-What does this checker do?
+What exactly does the checker inspect?

-What is a valid lang value?
+What does a valid result mean?

 Want an Accessible, Search-Ready Site?